Sam & Sammie say ...... "It's COOL to be in SCHOOL!"

 Our Leadership Teams will be on the school gates to welcome your child to school at 08:30, your child can then continue to the classroom, this encourages child independence.

-It is important that children arrive in school on time so they are in the classroom for registration and are ready to work on daily spelling and reading activities.
+It is important that children arrive in school on time so they are in the classroom for registration by 08:40 and are ready to work on daily spelling and reading activities.

 If the school gate is locked please take your child to reception.
 Children arriving through the main office will have missed class registration and will receive a late mark.